Custom Email & SMTP

 Open SMTP settings

-Go to Brand Settings → SMTP and toggle Enable Custom SMTP.
+Go to Settings → Brand Settings, open the SMTP tab, and turn on the Custom SMTP switch.

 Enter your SMTP credentials